stinanerin/laundry/README.md

 ## A girl can dream features
 * Notification system
-* Installing hardware preventing anyone but the booker to enter the laundry room, preventing the most pressing issue of our time - laundry room theft!
+* Installing hardware preventing anyone but the booker to enter the laundry room, preventing the most pressing issue of our time - laundry room time theft!